It’s easy for companies to become all about the sale, but they often forget that what happens after the sale is just as important.

 Benefits of Account Management

 Now that you understand what account management is, let's explore its top benefits.
-By the end of this section, you'll know whether you should invest in account management and what exactly your business can gain from it.
+This should help you understand whether you should invest in account management and what exactly your business can gain from it.

 Account managers are in a prime position to grow accounts through upselling and cross-selling.
 They can introduce clients to upgraded or complementary products that are right for them.